Skip to main content

 Community Insights Survey

-The Community Insights survey aims to understand the level of trust residents have in Queenstown Lakes District Council and its decision making, and to measure residents’ satisfaction with Council performance.
+Each year we carry out a Community Insights Survey to help us understand the level of trust Queenstown Lakes residents have in Council decision-making and processes, and their level of satisfaction with Council services, facilities and overall performance.

 Quality of Life survey